Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 We've got everything you need.

-Music, hockey, ice hockey, grass hockey, roller hockey, all sorts of hockey, air hockey.
+We've got fun, games, food, music, hockey, ice hockey, grass hockey, roller hockey,

-And also frozen ice hockey, which is everything in what wants.
+all sorts of hockey, air hockey, and also frozen ice hockey, which is everything in all at once.

-And it's just a lovely time we get to hang out with your fellow long-term patron.
+And it's just a lovely time we get to hang out with your fellow long-term patron

 Frozen ice hockey is just all the characters from Frozen playing ice hockey.

-Glenda.
+Yeah, Glenda.

 Uh-huh.